bigchaindb/bigchaindb-shared/README.md

 ## Features

-* High performance pre-built binary (x86/64, Debian 8, Ubuntu 16.04 etc)
+* Easier to use JSON api
-* No additional compilation stage
+* Simple FFI interface - easy to integrate with your language
-* Very simple application native FFI interface using JSON
+* High performance binary (x86/64, Debian 8, Ubuntu 16.04 etc)

 ## FFI